simplecrawler/simplecrawler/README.md

 Then there's some even simpler convenience functions:

-* `crawler.queue.complete` - provides the number of queue items which have been completed (marked as fetched).
+* `crawler.queue.getCompletedCount` - provides the number of queue items which have been completed (marked as fetched).
 * `crawler.queue.errors` - provides the number of requests which have failed (404s and other 400/500 errors, as well as client errors).